temni/temni.github.io/_posts/2025-02-04-constructor-pattern.md

 **Cons:**
 - Requires all data upfront
-- No runtime validation and\or additional actions
+- No runtime validation and/or additional actions
 - Limited to static configurations
+---
 ## When Constructors Shine
 The constructor pattern becomes essential when:
 - Address pre-calculation is needed without full initialization data